r-dube/pickingflowers/tibet.md

 Persistence is typically maintained by starting up the malware every time the computer is rebooted.
 Such persistence is more challenging for the attacker to engineer for cell phones (particularly those running iOS).
 Even so, once the malware is deployed on the phone, it typically has access to historical information such as call logs and email threads that serve the attackers' purpose, even if the malware disappears at the next phone reboot.
+Note that in the case of a compromised mobile application such as Kaokao (referred to above), persistence is maintained as long as the user has the compromised application installed on his/her cell phone.

 In the cases where credentials to a cloud resource are phished, the attacker maintains access without being discovered as long as the user does not change the account password (in the case of stolen IDs/passwords) or remove delegated access (in the case of third-party applications).
 Suppose the user does change the password or remove delegated access to a malicious third-party application.
 In that case, the attackers have to compromise the user repeatedly (assuming that they remain interested in the user).